sao-eht/ehthops/docs/source/components.rst

 - Stage **4.+delays** applies delay calibration solutions and globalizes fringe solutions using **7.close**.
 - Stage **5.+close** applies global fringe closing solutions.

-Stage 6 (**6.uvfits**) marks the beginning of the post-processing stages, and creates uvfits files from the fringe-fitted data in mk4 format.
+The post-processing stages are not part of the main pipeline workflow, but are run as needed.
-Subsequent post-processing steps perform apriori amplitude calibration, field angle rotation correction, R-L polarization calibration, and network calibration.
-In each of these stages, both the inputs and outputs are uvfits files, with those created in the current stage being used as inputs for the following stage.
+- Stage 6 (**6.uvfits**) creates uvfits files from the fringe-fitted data in mk4 format.
+Starting from this stage, the uvfits files are used as inputs for the subsequent stages.

-Additional post-processing steps are being added to the main pipeline workflow.
-Stay tuned for updates.
+- Stage 7 (**7.apriori**) performs apriori amplitude calibration (after deriving SEFDs using metadata from ANTAB, VEX, and array.txt files) and field angle rotation correction.

 Automatic simultaneous multi-band data processing is not supported by the pipeline yet.
 Each band is processed independently.
 To avoid code duplication, symbolic links to scripts in band 1 (**hops-b1**) are used to run other bands.